 2. Value of drinking water

 If you don’t want to drink water, you can opt for chamomile or peppermint teas.
-The tea won’t only give you some energy, but also can help relieve nausea.
+The tea won’t only give you some energy but also can help you cope with morning sickness.

 Ginger is one of the most popular natural remedies for morning sickness during pregnancy.
-When it comes to soothing nausea ginger has shown to be very effective.
-It can help relieve an upset stomach.
+When it comes to soothing nausea, ginger has been shown to be very effective.
+In addition, it can help relieve an upset stomach.

-4. Apply a few drops of essential oils
+4. Apply a few Drops of Essential Oils

 If you’re looking for relaxing essential oils with a pleasant, distracting scent for morning sickness, we suggest trying Lavender, Peppermint, and Ginger.
 Aromatherapy has proved to be effective in coping with morning sickness.
-Try applying some drops of grapefruit, peppermint, bergamot, or lemon oil on your pulse points during the day.
+Try applying drops of grapefruit, peppermint, bergamot, or lemon oil on your pulse points during the day.

-5. Keep yourself distracted
+5. Keep Yourself Distracted

 When you’re feeling nauseated, it’s not easy to think of something else, but if you focus on it, it will make things worse.
 Therefore, distracting yourself is another one of the best tips for coping with morning sickness.
 For instance, read a good book, talk to your friend, solve a puzzle or go for a walk.
 But don’t exert yourself if you’re feeling tired.
 For example, you can go for a little walk, listen to music or meet friends.
 All this will divert your attention from nausea.

 6. Practice good food habits

 Sure, when you’re going through morning sickness, you won’t even want to look at food, but don’t keep your stomach empty since it can only make nausea worse.
-Go for a biscuit or some dry toast before you get up from your bed.
-Keep healthy snacks with you all the time.
-Opt for grapes, crackers, nuts, or peppermint candies.
+Eat fractionally, 5-6 times a day, or even more often, and always in small portions.
+Food should be easily digestible, high-calorie, and fortified whenever possible.

 Do you have any other tips for coping with morning sickness?
 Share them, please!